+Check the site out frequently for new materials to make your outreach effective.
 There are a variety of connection cards in the following gallery reprinted to give you ideas for creating your own.
 The samples came from people who have taken my seminars and who shared their church communications with me along with permission for me to use them for teaching purposes.
 I thank them for sharing with me.

 I included a number of samples of cards I have used in our ministries with Single Adults.
-They aren't the most exciting examples of graphic arts design, but they all worked extremely well in growing our groups (from 6 people up to 300 in a church of 1,800) and even more importantly, in groups of every size, we have stayed connected on a weekly basis with the needs and concerns of the group members.
+They aren't the most exciting examples of graphic arts design, but they all worked extremely well in growing our groups (from 6 people up to 300 in a church of 1,800) and even more importantly, in groups of every size, we have stayed connected on a weekly basis with the needs and concerns of the group members, through the use of these cards.
+They are battle-tested.

-Each page of samples have comments that may be useful to you-maybe one will inspire and idea or another cause you to modify something that isn't working.
+Each page of samples has comments that may be useful to you-maybe one will inspire you or give you an idea that will cause you to modify something that isn't working.